-- Care of an employee’s spouse, child, or parent with a serious health condition.
+- Care of an employee’s family member with a serious health condition.

-- Care of a spouse, child, or parent who is in the military and has a serious injury or illness.
+- Care of a spouse, child, parent, or next of kin who is in the military and has a serious injury or illness.

-- A serious personal health condition independent of employment (if the employer does not offer short-term disability insurance).
+- A serious personal health condition independent of employment (if disability insurance doesn’t apply, including childbirth).

 Who can participate?

-Employers have specific requirements and options when it comes to administering FMLI benefits to employees.
+Employers have specific requirements and options when it comes to administering NH PFML benefits to employees.

 - Employers of 50 or fewer employees have the option to offer payroll deductions.

 - All employers may entirely or partially cover the employees’ costs.
 If you cover 100% of your employees’ premiums, you do not have to take payroll deductions.

 Employers who opt into the program must also provide heightened employment protections, namely:

-- Continuation of health insurance coverage during leave, and
+- Continuation of health insurance coverage during leave

 - Protection from discrimination and retaliation for using the leave